keu/docs/astro/develop-project.md

 astro dev restart
 ```

-This command rebuilds your image and restarts the Docker containers running on your local machine with the new image.
-Alternatively, you can run `astro dev stop` to stop your Docker containers without restarting your environment, then run `astro dev start` when you want to restart.

 ## Add DAGs

 In Apache Airflow, data pipelines are defined in Python code as Directed Acyclic Graphs (DAGs).
 A DAG is a collection of tasks and dependencies between tasks that are defined as code.
 See [Introduction to Airflow DAGs](https://docs.astronomer.io/learn/dags).